 "I just want to be happy".
 Anyone could well identify with the sentiment, but was it all worth it?
 He had just left his wife and children and was into an affair with his secretary.
 Everything was in tatters.
 His family destroyed, her family destroyed, his standing in the community lost, his circle of friends broken and his professional standing called into question.
 All for what?
 For some glimmer of happiness, came the reply.
 "I just want to be happy."

-We may not easily agree with his behavior, but we can certainly identify with his sentiment.
 We all want to be happy, yet in the end it is a rather selfish motive for life.
 We could argue that the selfish downside is softened if we aim for the happiness of the greatest number.
 Yet, such hedonist values seem so remote from the strength of the feelings within us.
 The greatest happiness for the greatest number is achieved by daylight saving, but of course at the expense of young families who have to put up with their toddlers for an extra hour in the evening.
 Is that what we want, the happiness of the majority at the expense of the minority?
 Is our highest good found in happiness, and if so, what type of happiness?

 Manning Clarke, the famous Australian historian, said that the meaning of life is found in the pursuit of wisdom.
 Yet for what purpose?
 Surely not for the gaining of wisdom itself, but rather the gaining of wisdom for some end.
 Is that end happiness?